Week 4 takeaways: Breakthroughs for Bears, Cowboys

 Trailing by as many as 14 points, the Chargers were led by Philip Rivers (250 passing yards, three TD passes) and Melvin Gordon (104 rushing yards).
 However, the Chargers still have issues at kicker, as Caleb Sturgis missed two extra points and a 54-yard field goal.
 "We'll take a look at that," said coach Anthony Lynn when asked if he'll make a change at kicker.
 "And if we can't make it better, we'll have to do something about it." -- Eric D. Williams

 When the disappointment of the narrow road loss wears off, the 49ers should wake up Monday feeling even better about young quarterback C.J.
 Beathard's ability to replace Jimmy Garoppolo.
-Beathard's toughness was evident and he paired it with production, nearly throwing for 300 yards and leading the Niners back into a game that appeared lost after multiple injuries and a costly red zone interception that wasn't his fault.
+Beathard's toughness was evident, and he paired it with production, nearly throwing for 300 yards and leading the Niners back into a game that appeared lost after multiple injuries and a costly red-zone interception that wasn't his fault.
 The Niners pledged allegiance to Beathard for a reason, and if he can continue to provide performances like that, that decision could prove a savvy one. -- Nick Wagoner

 Los Angeles Rams 38, Minnesota Vikings 31